the-pudding/svelte-starter/README.md

 # Svelte Starter

+**NOTE**: This uses Svelte 5 and is under active migration (not all features will work).
+For the less adventurous, use the [previous version](https://github.com/the-pudding/svelte-starter) (with Svelte 4).

 This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).

 ### Notes